Field Work on the Channel Islands, CA

 The mission of the Schwartz Lab is to discover new knowledge of how environmental stressors regulate life history traits such as reproduction and longevity in natural animal populations, bridging the gap between evolutionary biology and biomedical research.
-Our research findings are used to inform both human health and conservation.
-We strive for integrity, transparency and open science as we disseminate our findings for the betterment of human society and our natural world
+Our research findings are used to inform both human health and animal conservation.
+We strive for integrity, transparency and open science as we disseminate our findings for the betterment of human society and our natural world.